omerAF/CTFs/realworldctf2019/Mission Invisible/README.md

     <a href="https://google.com"></a>

-We can't create elements with multiple attribute, because in the first function, **getUrlParam**, there's the following regex:
+We can't create elements with multiple attribute, because in the first function, `getUrlParam`, there's the following regex:

         var reg = new RegExp("(^|&)" + name + "=([^&]*)(&|$)");
         var r = unescape(window.location.search.substr(1)).match(reg);

-Which splits the string by the char "&".
-To bypass it we need to URL encode the sign "&" twice, like so:
+Which splits the string by the char `&`.
+To bypass it we need to URL encode the sign `&` twice, like so:

     escape(escape("&"))="%2526"

 Now that should work! http://52.52.236.217:16401/?tag=aattrs=href=https://google.com%2526test=yay

 To actually trigger the XSS, I've created the following p tag:

     <p id="wow" onfocus="alert(1)" contenteditable=""></p>

-By appending a pragma hash to the end of the URL, We can make the browser automaticlly focus on the object and trigger the **onfocus** event.
-For those who are not familiar with how the pragma hash works, the following link: http://site.com#wow would cause the browser to automaticlly focus on the object that has the id "wow".
+By appending a hash (`#` sign, not a cryptographic hash) to the end of the URL, We can make the browser automaticlly focus on the object and trigger the `onfocus` event.
+For those who are not familiar with how the hash in URLs works, the following link: http://site.com#wow would cause the browser to automaticlly focus on the object that has the id "wow".

-The **contenteditable** attribute is needed to trigger the onfocus event.
+The `contenteditable` attribute is needed to trigger the onfocus event.

-And here is the final payload: http://52.52.236.217:16401/?tag=pattrs=id=wow%2526onfocus=alert(1)%2526contentEditable=#wow You can substitute the **alert(1)** with code that'll log the cookies of the browser to your remote server, and get the flag that's hidden inside.
+And here is the final payload: http://52.52.236.217:16401/?tag=pattrs=id=wow%2526onfocus=alert(1)%2526contentEditable=#wow You can substitute the `alert(1)` with code that'll log the cookies of the browser to your remote server, and get the flag that's hidden inside.